bitcoinhodler/GlacierProtocol/future.md

 containing the output script descriptor and all N BIP39 passwords; (2) sign a transaction.

+## Canary/honeypot

+In order to detect compromise of a key, we will deposit a nominal amount of bitcoin into P2WPKH addresses derived from each BIP39 seed, and set up a notification process to alert the user if these funds ever move.

 ## Output script descriptor

 `wsh(sortedmulti(2, xpub1/0/*, xpub2/0/*, xpub3/0/*, xpub4/0/*))`